Using QR Codes for Museum and Gallery Exhibit Guides

 Providing Exhibit Descriptions via QR Codes

 Place QR codes next to exhibit captions that open detailed description pages when scanned.
 Background, techniques, and artist intentions that cannot fit in caption space are conveyed richly through text, images, and video.
+For example, X-ray images showing a painting's creation process or 360-degree rotation views of sculptures offer experiences impossible in physical displays.

 Instead of lending dedicated audio guide devices, more museums have visitors play audio descriptions on their own smartphones.
 This eliminates device management and sanitization, and visitors can listen comfortably with their own earphones.
+Audio guide devices cost tens of thousands of yen each plus annual maintenance, but QR code systems only require web page production costs.

 Low-Cost Multilingual Support